torisan-unya/AI-Novel-Prompt-Hybrid/academic-paper/02_extended-framework-validation.md

 ## Historical Note

-This paper extends our previous theoretical framework [Torisan@GrokHeavy, 2025a] with comprehensive empirical validation, practical implementation protocols, and multi-domain application analysis.
+This paper extends our previous theoretical framework [Torisan Unya [@torisan_unya], 2025a] with comprehensive empirical validation, practical implementation protocols, and multi-domain application analysis.
 The Extended Collaborative Intelligence Index (X-CII) represents a significant evolution from the initial E-CEI framework.

 ---